Transport in Sri Lanka: Buses

 Inter-city routes connect many of the country's major population centres.
-Some service is available on the E01 and E03 expressways, with modern Lanka Ashok Leyland buses.
+Some service is available on the E01 and E03 expressways, with modern King Long buses.

-In 2011, the SLTB began introducing new buses to replace part of its aging fleet.
-The Volvo 8400 buses, from Volvo India, run on major routes in Colombo.
-The most popular model is the Lanka Ashok Leyland Viking, which is operated by the SLTB and several private companies.

 Automobiles

 Sri Lanka modern transportation dates back 120 years, to 1902.
 When the first ever car entered Sri Lanka 8 HP single cylinder Rover brought down by Edgar Money, a local British businessman.
 Roads at the time were barely built and linked only a few key towns around the island.
 Prior to the 1960s, British and European car brands such as Ford, Mini, Rolls-Royce and Rover dominated the post-colonial Sri Lanka automobile market.
 Purchasing an automobile was once a luxury reserved for the upper crust of society, as vehicle imports was closely regulated, and taxes exorbitant.
 In the 1960s, there was an abrupt halt to the influx of vehicles to Sri Lanka when the Government banned all imports in order to fix a foreign exchange deficit.
 However, there have been various car assembly efforts since the 1980s.
-Upali Corporation assembled Fiat and Mazda vehicle.
+Upali Corporation assembled Fiat and Mazda vehicles.
 However, by the mid-1980s, it was finished.